holt/backbone-structured-events/README.md

 ![Rejigged Backbone Event Structure](https://raw.github.com/holt/backbone-structured-events/master/img/events-after.png)

-Because the event stack is now in an ordered hierarchy, group operations are easier to implement; for example, binding, unbinding, or placing common wrappers around groups of events.
+Because the event stack is now an ordered object hierarchy, group operations are easier to implement; for example, binding, unbinding, or adding wrappers around common groups of events.
 To illustrate this, the BSE library provides a few additional methods that allow us to take advantage of this new object model.

 ## Installation ##

-BSE can run either as a standalone event broker (all methods are added to the `__Events__` object) or as a regression tested replacement for Backbone's internal `Backbone.Events` module (if detected).
+BSE can run either as a standalone event broker (all methods are added to a global `__Events__` object) or as a regression tested replacement for Backbone's internal `Backbone.Events` module (if detected).
 The only hard dependency is [Underscore.js](http://underscorejs.org/) which must be included in your page/app.

 ## Examples ##